 For more ideas on how to improve your project, read our article about A.I. in the logistics and transportation industries.

 Several factors impact the cost of a shipping app like Uber.
 Here are some of them:

 - Number of features

 The more features you want to install, the higher the cost you will pay to your development team.
 That is why we suggest implementing essential functions first.
 In this way, you can prove your business idea and check whether such an app would be demanding among your audience.

-Besides this, some features vary in cost of implementation.
-For instance, functionality, like calendars, payment gateways, and maps can be implemented via API, which costs from about $2,000.
+Besides this, some features vary in the cost of implementation.
+For instance, functionality, like calendars, payment gateways, and maps can be implemented via API, which costs about $2,000.
 On the other hand, sophisticated custom A.I. algorithms need a considerable amount of work and may cost from $10,000 per feature.